DanielCyubahiro/ai-price-suggestion/README.md

     * Allow the AI to consider image data for more accurate pricing.
     * Provide more detailed feedback on why a certain price was suggested (e.g., based on specific market comparables).
     * Fine-tune the AI model further with more specific data on Moroccan luxury items if available.
+* **Comprehensive Testing** 🧪: Implement unit, integration, and end-to-end tests to ensure application reliability and stability (e.g., using Jest, React Testing Library, Cypress/Playwright).
+* **Internationalization (i18n)** 🌍: Support for multiple languages, especially French and Arabic, given the Moroccan focus.
 * **Browse and Search Listings** 🔍: Develop features for users to browse, filter, and search existing listings.
 * **Detailed Listing Pages** 📖: Individual pages for each listing with more detailed information and images.
-* **Internationalization (i18n)** 🌍: Support for multiple languages, especially French and Arabic, given the Moroccan focus.
+* **Edit and Delete Listings** ✏️🗑️: Enable users to modify or remove their existing listings.
+* **Pagination for Listings** 🔢: Implement pagination for the listings table if the number of listings becomes large.
 * **More Authentication Providers** 🔑: Add other OAuth providers or email/password authentication.